HDB resale prices up 1% in Q1, the slowest quarterly growth in 2½ years; more flats sold

 SINGAPORE – Prices of Housing Board flats are showing signs of cooling, with resale prices rising at 1 per cent in the first three months of 2023, marking the smallest quarterly increase in the last 10 quarters or 2½ years.

-The increase in the first quarter was less than half of the 2.3 per cent from September to December 2022, data from HDB showed.
+The increase in the first quarter was less than half of the 2.3 per cent for September to December 2022, data from HDB showed.

 Resale volume rose by 5.8 per cent to 6,979 transactions in the first quarter, from 6,597 transactions in the previous three months.
 Compared with the same period a year ago, resale transactions were 0.6 per cent higher.